Where To Get Started With Keyword Research

 Much of this can be seen from the SERPs.
 By reading the page title and meta description of each listing you will identify a wealth of variations and you’ll quickly see patterns developing for the more popular terms.

-By visiting the sites appearing in the first page of the SERPs for each term you analyse, you can assess them in a manner similar to how you assessed your own.
-Look at their content, look at their page titles, navigation elements, business sectors, service pages and blog titles etc. This should give you a new set of ideas, and confirm the ones you already have; we can expect to find keyphrases like “content marketing” on our competitor’s pages, but if they’re using some relevant variations of this, like “influencer outreach” or “content amplification”, then we might want to incorporate these into our own lists.
+By visiting the sites appearing on the first page of the SERPs for each term you analyse, you can assess them in a manner similar to how you assessed your own.
+Look at their content, look at their page titles, navigation elements, business sectors, service pages and blog titles etc. This should give you a new set of keyword ideas, and confirm the ones you already have; we can expect to find keyphrases like “content marketing” on our competitor’s pages, but if they’re using some relevant variations of this, like “influencer outreach” or “content amplification”, then we might want to incorporate these into our own list of keywords.

-Researching your competitors’ search terms can be very time consuming, especially if you have a list of a few hundred potentials, but the more thorough you are now the better the picture you will build and the more effective your keyword research will be.
+Researching your competitors’ search terms can be very time consuming, especially if you have a list of a few hundred potentials, but the more thorough you are now, the better the picture you will build and the more effective your keyword research process will be.

 What about sponsored listings and paid search results?

-Don’t forget to pay attention to the Sponsored Listings or AdWords results.
-Other than their presence suggesting that it’s a competitive, high converting keyword, AdWords results will often contain well-optimised titles that are written to include closely related variations to your primary search term.
-Again this can be a rich source of keywords for your list and competitive sites to mine for further ideas.
+Don’t forget to pay attention to the Sponsored Listings or Google Ads results.
+Other than their presence suggesting that it’s a competitive, high converting keyword, Google Ads results will often contain well-optimised titles that are written to include closely related variations to your primary search term.
+Again this can be a rich source of relevant keywords for your list and competitive sites to mine for further ideas.